rainbow1223/Blockchain-demo-C/README.md

 **Core developer** - Rainbow (GitHub: **[rainbow1223](https://github.com/rainbow1223)**)

-## Branches

-We publish source for the **[EasyBlockChain]** in single rolling branch:

-The **[master branch](https://github.com/dentrax/EasyBlockChain/tree/master)** is extensively tested by our QA team and makes a great starting point for learning the algorithms.
-Also tracks [live changes](https://github.com/dentrax/EasyBlockChain/commits/master) by our team.

-## Copyright & Licensing

-The base project code is copyrighted by Furkan 'Dentrax' Türkal and is covered by single licence.

-All program code (i.e. .h, .cpp) is licensed under MIT License unless otherwise specified.
-Please see the **[LICENSE.md](https://github.com/Dentrax/EasyBlockChain/blob/master/LICENSE)** file for more information.

 **References**

 While this repository is being prepared, it may have been quoted from some sources. (i.e Bitcoin Core)